-There are two sets of parameters that are determined experimentally, both possible sources of measurement errors:
+There are two sets of parameters that are determined experimentally, both are possible sources of measurement errors:

-- 1. the determination of the angles of the bending, see Section 2 and Figure 3; - 2. the estimation of the electrical parameters Ra, Rb, G, W and C of the material, see Section 5.
+- the determination of the bending angles, see 'Characterization of the Actuator' section and Figure 3; - (2) the estimation of the electrical parameters Ra, Rb, G, W, and C of the material, see 'Estimation of the Parameters' section.

-As the description of the shape of the actuator in time-domain is obtained by image processing, we should estimate the error of bending angles from the pixel sizes of the image of the actuator.
+As the description of the shape of the actuator in timedomain is obtained by image processing, we should estimate the error of bending angles from the pixel sizes of the image of the actuator.
 Due to the setup of our camera and optics the width of the image of the actuator is as few as 1-2 pixels.
-For a segment of 60 pixels long, the largest error of the angle is $2/60 = \pm 8\%$.
+For a segment of 60 pixels long, the largest error of the bending angle is $2/60 = \pm 8\%$ .
 This error is not cumulative as each segment is treated separately.
 The smaller the segment is, the better it describes the shape of the actuator, but the larger is the measurement error.

-The estimation of the electrical parameters of the materials was performed by a series of measurements (at least 200 each), and by averaging over the measurements.
+The electrical parameters were estimated with series of measurements (at least 200 each), and by averaging over the measurements.
 The standard deviation of the measurements was <5% for all cases.
 When the measurements were performed at low voltages and electric currents, the results did not depend on the actual values of the voltages and currents.